-- Place butter and cream cheese in a large mixing bowl and beat with electric mixer until very light and fluffy.
+- Beat butter and cream cheese in a mixing bowl until very light and fluffy.

-- Add salt, sugar, all purpose flour, and baking powder to the bowl.
-Mix again until combine.
-Don't worry if the batter becomes stiff.
+- Add salt, sugar, all-purpose flour, and baking powder.
+Beat again until well combined.
+Don’t worry if the batter becomes stiff.

-- Add rum, almond extract, and 1 egg.
-Beat well.
-Continue adding one egg at a time and beat well with each egg.
-The finished batter should be extremely light and fluffy.
+- Add rum, almond extract, one egg, and beat well.
+Continue adding one egg at a time and beat well with each addition of egg.
+The finished batter should be very light and fluffy.

-- Pour the batter to the prepared loaf pan, and bake for 1 hour.
-Use an aluminum foil and tent the cake at one hour mark, then with the cake tented, bake again for another 30 minutes.
+- Pour the batter into the prepared loaf pan, and bake in the preheated oven for 1 hour.
+After one hour, use a piece of aluminum foil to tent the cake, then bake it again for another 30 minutes.
 Total baking time from start to finish is 90 minutes.

-- Once the cake is fully cooked and a cake tester comes out clean, remove the cake from oven.
+- Once the cake is fully cooked, and a cake tester comes out clean, remove the cake from the oven.
 Let the cake cool in the pan for 10 minutes, then gently turn it out to cool completely on a wire rack.
 Serve the cake warm or at room temperature.

 - (1) For a less sweet cake, you can reduce the sugar to 250 grams (8.8 oz).